Building an AI-Powered Support Automation System with n8n

 style PGVector fill:#336791

-The AI layer uses Claude 3.5 Sonnet via AWS Bedrock for reasoning and synthesis, while Amazon Titan Embed v2 handles vector representations.
-JSON schema validation ensures consistent knowledge base entries through structured output.
+The AI layer uses Claude 3.5 Sonnet via AWS Bedrock for reasoning and Amazon Titan Embed v2 for vector representations.
+All knowledge base entries use JSON schema validation for structured output — early versions used free-form responses and were inconsistent enough to be useless for search.

 sequenceDiagram